jhap1982/giveituruguay/2013/2013-06-08 - Belle Isle (Orion Music + More Festival), Detroit, MI, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Especially in Michigan tease
+3. Especially in Michigan tease
-Scar Tissue
+4. Scar Tissue
-Can't Stop
+5. Can't Stop
-Look Around
+6. Look Around
-Snow ((Hey Oh))
+7. Snow ((Hey Oh))
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Higher Ground
+9. Higher Ground
-Hard to Concentrate
+10. Hard to Concentrate
-Me and My Friends
+11. Me and My Friends
-Under the Bridge
+12. Under the Bridge
-Suck My Kiss
+13. Suck My Kiss
-Ethiopia
+14. Ethiopia
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Around the World
+18. Around the World
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away

 ## Notes